enzomar/omb/README.md

 optional arguments:
   -h, --help        show this help message and exit
   -v VERSION        Version to activate
   -a {server,web}   Application to activate
-  -p {dev,uat,prd}  Phase to activate into
   -s                Simulate the activation
   -r                Attempt to restart the env
   -d                Debug log